joshtynjala/actionscript-3.0-developers-guide/security/air-security/html-security-in-adobe-air.md

-Because HTML in AIR retains its normal, page-based organization, the HTML environment completely refreshes if the top frame of your HTML content “navigates” to a different page.
+Because HTML in AIR retains its normal, page-based organization, the HTML environment completely refreshes if the top frame of your HTML content "navigates" to a different page.
 You can use frames and iframes to maintain data persistence in AIR, much the same as you would for a web application running in a browser.
-Define your main application objects in the top frame and they persist as long as you don’t allow the frame to navigate to a new page.
+Define your main application objects in the top frame and they persist as long as you don't allow the frame to navigate to a new page.
 Use child frames or iframes to load and display the transient parts of the application.
 (There are a variety of ways to maintain data persistence that can be used in addition to, or instead of, frames.
 These include cookies, local